009Kings/beeFree/README.md

     }
 }
 ```

-Unfortunately, while the bee had no gravitational pull, it meant that she could just cruise through the flower box without having any corners of the flower enter her space (NOTE: I didn't figure this bug out until I drew my assets as boxes).Rather than refactoring my code and flipping it to detect both ways, I just added a gravity mechanic to the moveBee function (after adding to renderBee and having my bee drop into the earth).
+Unfortunately, while the bee had no gravitational pull, it meant that he could just cruise through the flower box without having any corners of the flower enter his space (NOTE: I didn't figure this bug out until I drew my assets as boxes).
+Rather than refactoring my code and flipping it to detect both ways, I just added a gravity mechanic to the moveBee function (after adding to renderBee and having my bee drop into the earth).
 This fixed my threading the needle problem.
 ```
 if (bee.y <= CANVAS_HEIGHT - bee.height) {
         bee.y += GRAVITY;